Catherine Faulk

 What advice would you give to young women entering your industry?

-One have the biggest pieces of advice that I would give to someone is find what you are passionate about and relentlessly pursue a career in that practice area.
-I feel like women are sometimes pushed towards certain areas of practice or to certain types of offices because other people deem they are desirable, but what is really important is what you want.
-In the legal field, like any other field, there are going to be long days, crucial deadlines, and stressful situations that you will be faced with regularly, which is why it is so important to actually like what you do.
-When you are passionate about your work, you will be personally invested in your work and through this you will be the most successful advocate for your future clients.
+One of the biggest pieces of advice I would give is to find what you are passionate about and relentlessly pursue a career in that practice area.
+I feel that women are sometimes pushed towards certain areas of practice or to certain types of offices that others deem desirable for them, but what is really important is what you want.
+In the legal field, like any other, there are going to be long days, crucial deadlines, and stressful situations that you will face regularly, which is why it is so important to genuinely like what you do.
+When you are passionate about your work, you will be personally invested in your work and as a result you will be the most successful advocate for your future clients.

 Q